 For too long, this has been misunderstood – and with good reason.
 The stereotype of singularly focused people hacking away on computers in dark basements for hours still holds a lot of sway.
 Additionally, systemic educational roadblocks have kept many from considering software engineering as attainable or viable, leading to the belief that coding is for a select group of people with a select set of skills.

-This isn’t true, and in an effort to create a wider pathway into software engineering, we launched our Beginner Full-Time Coding Bootcamp for people with zero coding experience who might not fit the stereotype.
-By design, this program meets students where they are and gets them where they want to go using a mastery learning approach.
+This isn’t true, and in an effort to create a wider pathway into software engineering, we launched our Beginner Coding Bootcamps for people with zero coding experience who might not fit the stereotype.
+By design, these programs meet students where they are and get them where they want to go using a mastery learning approach.

-This program is different from others on the market, and different from our Intermediate Coding Bootcamp.
-While there’s a valuable place for programs like those, which often compare their pace to “drinking from a firehose,” our beginner program is not like that.
-Instead, its design, speed, and starting point are meant to help the beginner reach their goal of becoming a software engineer, increase their odds of success, and de-risk the coding bootcamp experience, which has thus far been intimidating and unapproachable for too many.
+We’ve chosen a program design, speed, and starting point meant to help the beginner reach their goal of becoming a software engineer, increase their odds of success, and de-risk the coding bootcamp experience, which has thus far been intimidating and unapproachable for too many.

 Mastery learning and how we put it into practice